 - 1. The Bonds have been duly authorized and executed by the Issuer and are valid and binding general obligations of the Issuer. - 2.
 All the taxable property in the territory of the Issuer is subject to the levy of ad valorem taxes to pay principal of, and interest on, the Bonds, without limitation as to rate or amount.
 The Issuer is required by law to include in its annual tax levy the principal and interest coming due on the Bonds except to the extent that necessary funds have been irrevocably deposited into the debt service fund account established for the payment of the principal of and interest on the Bonds. - 3.
-The interest on the Bonds is excludable for federal income tax purposes from the gross income of the owners of the Bonds.
-The interest on the Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed by Section 55 of the Internal Revenue Code of 1986, as amended (the "Code") on individuals; however, interest on the Bonds is taken into account in determining "adjusted financial statement income" for purposes of computing the federal alternative minimum tax imposed on Applicable Corporations (as defined in Section 59(k) of the Code) for taxable years beginning after December 31, 2022.
-The Code contains requirements that must be satisfied subsequent to the issuance of the Bonds in order for interest on the Bonds to be or continue to be excludable from gross income for federal income tax purposes.
-Failure to comply with certain of those requirements could cause the interest on the Bonds to be included in gross income retroactively to the date of issuance of the Bonds.
-The Issuer has agreed to comply with all of those requirements.
-The opinion set forth in the first sentence of this paragraph is subject to the condition that the Issuer comply with those requirements.
-We express no opinion regarding other federal tax consequences arising with respect to the Bonds.
+The interest on the Bonds is included for federal income tax purposes in the gross income of the owners of the Bonds.